Skip to content

 Architecture Overview

-Three foundational decisions shape the architecture:
+Four foundational decisions shape the architecture:

-3. CRDT-backed content — Block content uses Loro CRDTs for persistent undo/redo and multi-device sync.
+3. CRDT-backed content.
+Block content uses Loro CRDTs for persistent undo/redo and multi-device sync.
 The CRDT binary is the source of truth; materialized text is a derived projection for search indexing.

 Pure business entities with zero external dependencies.
 Every struct, enum, and validation rule here is framework-agnostic and infrastructure-agnostic.